codejet9/MusiX/README.md

 # MusiX
-A command line music streamer
+A command line music streamer.

 The goal was to make a simple, light-weight and less memory consuming terminal based music streamer.